framely/community/docs/guide/reuse-component.md

 <!--Need to add the screen shot back if we decide, my suggestion is NOT, as it is not helping with ui element alignment. -->

-In the PostgreSQL backoffice, tables are grouped into a namespace on the left sidebar.
+In the PostgreSQL backoffice, tables are grouped into namespaces on the left sidebar.
 The namespace is identified by a provider label, and the table is referenced by a frame type label.

 ##### Set up business hours
 Each business has different hours and unique special days.
 This provider uses a table called 'Hours' to keep a record of this business-specific hours information.
 Before serving actual user queries, you need to populate this table with your hours.